-The resources needed to support essentially Western rather than indigenous models were often not available.
-Seminaries needing significant amounts of income for the daily running and management of the plant and the support of staff and professors no longer had that full support; or, if they did at the beginning, support was diminished on a sliding scale over a set number of years.
+And, those resources with the same definitions and expectations were often not available.
+Seminaries needing significant amounts of income for the daily running and management of the plant, along with staff and professors, no longer had that full support, or if they did, support was diminished on a sliding scale over a set number of years.
 Buildings that required repair and upkeep simply outpaced the capacity of the national church's resources.
-Equipment repair and management skills that were the responsibility of the missionaries now fell to the national leaders.

-Those leaders who were trained in Western colleges and seminaries with a worldview very different from the local context and who were now considered the obvious recipients of the roles missionaries held brought back Western ideas of leadership and authority that often clashed with the local understanding of leadership.
-Seminarians who had learned a Western, systematic approach to the Scriptures now began to apply that approach in ways that made sense to the missionary or seminary professor and student, but missed the mark when local people tried to connect the Scriptural insight with local questions and life styles.
+Equipment repair and management skills, which had been the responsibility of the missionaries, now fell to the national leaders.
+Those leaders who were trained in Western colleges and seminaries with a worldview very different from the local context and who were now considered the obvious recipients of the roles missionaries held, brought back Western ideas of leadership and authority that often clashed with the local understanding of leadership.
+Seminarians who had learned a Western, systematic approach to the Scriptures now began to apply that approach in ways which made sense to the missionary or seminary professor and student, but missed the mark when local people tried to connect the scriptural insight with local questions and lifestyles.